softprops/serverless-aws-rust/README.md

 # serverless AWS Rust template

-A sample template for bootstraping [Rustlang AWS Lambda](https://github.com/awslabs/aws-lambda-rust-runtime/) applications with ⚡ serverless framework ⚡
+A sample template for bootstraping [Rustlang AWS Lambda](https://github.com/awslabs/aws-lambda-rust-runtime/) applications with ⚡ serverless framework ⚡.
+See the pserverless-rust plugin's documentation](https://github.com/softprops/serverless-rust) for more information

 ## ✨ features